storybookjs/nextjs-server/packages/nextjs-server/README.md

 # Storybook Next.js Server

-An embedded version of [Storybook](https://storybook.js.org/) that runs **inside** your Next.js dev server.
+An experimental embedded version of [Storybook](https://storybook.js.org/) that runs **inside** your Next.js dev server.

-To use, run the installer from the root of your Next.js project:
+To install, run the installer from the root of your Next.js project:

 ```
 npm create nextjs-storybook